 - Project proposal (15 points)

+- Milestone 1 (10 points)

-- Midpoint check-in (15 points)
+- Milestone 2 (10 points)

-- Final implementation (50 points)
+- Final implementation (45 points)

 - Final presentation (20 points)

 See the sections below for more information about the proposal, midpoint check-in, and final presentation

 Project Proposal

 The project proposal is a short document that lays out your group's plan for the final project.
 This helps you to organize your group's efforts, and it helps us (the teaching staff) keep track of your progress and whether your group is on track.